Captain Daniel K. Meadows

 The DSP Maritime Unit was created to protect the critical infrastructure and key resources along Delaware’s waterways.
 The unit is currently staffed with three troopers on a full-time basis.
 Additionally, three additional troopers have been outfitted and trained in the unit’s operations and assist the full-time members in addition to their current road patrol assignments.

-The DSP Maritime Unit has developed interagency relationships with the Wilmington Police Department, DNREC, the New Jersey State Police, regional fire and rescue departments, and the Federal Bureau of Investigation.
+The DSP Maritime Unit has developed inter-agency relationships with the Wilmington Police Department, DNREC, the New Jersey State Police, Pennsylvania State Police, regional fire and rescue departments, the U.S. Coast Guard, U.S. Customs and Border Protection, DHS Homeland Security Investigations, Amtrak Police Department, and the Federal Bureau of Investigation.
+The unit has also developed meaningful partnerships with numerous private sector partners.
+The DSP Maritime Unit has participated in numerous outreach opportunities to encourage responsible reporting of suspicious activity in the maritime domain.
 The DSP Maritime Unit is currently the only agency working within Delaware state and local government with a full time Maritime Homeland Security mission.